mpa92/cs305_mod5/README.md

 # Description
 The aim is to create something more sophisticated than static AI artwork.
+We are currently working on improving consistency between frames with stable diffusion.

 # Authors
 Melvin / Forrest / Steven / Kira